Search

 Ben Kingsley

 Ben Kingsley was born in Scarborough, Yorkshire.
-His father, Rahimtulla Harji Bhanji, was a Kenya-born doctor of Indian descent, and his mother, Anna Lyna Mary Bhanji, a fashion model and actress.
-Kingsley began his acting career on the stage at Manchester Grammar School alongside Robert Powell, but moved to movies early.
+His father, Rahimtulla Pandit Bhanji, was a Kenya-born doctor of Indian descent, and his mother, Anna Lyna Mary Bhanji, a fashion model and actress.
+Kingsley began his acting career on the stage, but moved to movies early.
 His first film, Fear is the Key in 1972, was not a success, but he later found fame in the starring role of Mahatma Gandhi in the Academy Award winning Gandhi in 1982, for which he won the Academy Award for Best Actor.
-His father's ancestors had come from the Indian state of Gujarat, the same as Gandhi himself, though they were Muslim rather than Hindu.
+His father's ancestors had come from the Indian states of Punjab and Gujarat, the same as Gandhi himself.
+Although born Hindu, his father later converted to Sikhism.

 He has also appeared frequently on television, his first role having been a bit part in Coronation Street.

-He recently divorced Alexandra Christmann from Berlin and lives in Spelsbury, England.
+He is married to Alexandra Christmann from Berlin and lives in Spelsbury, England.

 External links